Vol 8: Arturo O’Farrill – Against Elitism: The Functional Value of Jazz and Art

 Jazz and Afro-Latin music deserve their hard-earned places among this country’s great art forms.
 Yet all music and art holds special power and promise to bind communities, support spiritual uplift and advance social and political aims.
 Elitism of any form can dilute these functions.
 As composer, pianist and bandleader, and through his Afro Latin Jazz Alliance, Arturo O’Farrill has long sought to, as he says, “build a pueblo” around culture.
 Along with special guests including tap dancer Ayodele Casel, O’Farrill will perform music that reflects these ideas.

-Following the performance, host Larry Blumenfeld will moderate a discussion with O’Farrill, Casel and others about how artists, arts professionals and communities can honor these values.
+Following the performance, host Larry Blumenfeld will moderate a discussion with O’Farrill, Casel and Archie Rand (painter, muralist and CUNY Presidential Professor of Art, Brooklyn College)about how artists, arts professionals and communities can honor these values.

 About the Artist: